gatecheckdev/gatecheck/README.md

 ### Validation with KEV Catalog

 Use the `-k` flag to provide a [CISA Known Exploited Vulnerabilities Catalog (JSON)](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)
+Or `--fetch-kev` to query the API without a file

 ```shell
 gatecheck validate -c gatecheck.yaml -k known-exploited-vulnerabilities.json grype-report.json